 3. Estimated remaining life and cost forecast.
 A drain field with 5 to 10 years of life left looks very different in your offer than one with 15 to 20 years left.
 The report should put a realistic number on it.

-If you get a report that says “system passed inspection” without component-level findings, you didn’t get an inspection — you got a sales summary.
+If you get a report that says “system passed inspection” without component-level findings, you didn’t get an inspection.
+You got a sales summary.

 How to use the findings in negotiation